jacktator/Lendi_RJS/README.md

 All the test instructions below are displayed in the files as well except Task 4, here are the lists for summary:

 ### Task 1: Article.js
-1. Follow the Semantic HTML standard
+- [x] Follow the Semantic HTML standard

 ### Task 2: IO.js
-1. Make it fixed.
+- [x] Make it fixed.
-2. Listen to window mousemove and window resize.
+- [x] Listen to window mousemove and window resize.
-3. Remove listeners.
+- [x] Remove listeners.

 ### TASK 3: List.js
-1. Refactor to Function Component & Hooks.
+- [x] Refactor to Function Component & Hooks.
-2. Use async/await.
+- [x] Use async/await.
-3. Need to add a case for handling an empty articles list.
+- [x] Need to add a case for handling an empty articles list.
-4. Limit to 10 and order the articles alphabetically.
+- [x] Limit to 10 and order the articles alphabetically.

 ### Task 4
-1. How would you improve this codebase?
+- [ ] How would you improve this codebase?
-2. How kind of tooling would you use in this repo to help developers collaborate?
+- [ ] How kind of tooling would you use in this repo to help developers collaborate?

+1. Improvement
+- [ ] Readme tag
+- Use React-Media / Rect-Responsive & Hooks to handle resize
+- Remove TypeScript
+- PropTypes
+- Limit Responsive from API

+2. Tooling
+- ESLint
+- Storybook